Tabular View

 Usage amount breaks down according to many different usage units which vary by resource, such as Gigabytes (GB), Requests, or Hours.

 Total usage amount can only be summed across a common Usage Unit.
-For this reason, when you show the usage metric, the Usage Unit dimension will appear as a forced dimension in your Group by list.
-The forced Usage Unit dimension (pale yellow in color) can be dragged up or down in the hierarchy, but it cannot be deleted as long as the usage metric is shown.
+For this reason, when you show the usage metric, the Usage Unit dimension appears as a forced dimension in your Group By list.
+The forced Usage Unit dimension can be dragged up or down in the hierarchy, but it cannot be deleted as long as the usage metric is shown.

-Usage amount totals will be visible for the Usage Unit dimension and any other dimensions below (to the right of) it in the hierarchy.
+Usage amount totals are visible for the Usage Unit dimension and any other dimensions below (to the right of) it in the hierarchy.

 Tip:Usage units and amounts cover a broad array of data and can be confusing when being viewed for the first time.
-The table below describes some common issues.
+The following table describes some common issues.

 Common Issues with Usage Units and Amounts